ekr12345/ekr12345.github.io/_posts/2025-03-02-remote work.md

 I go for long walks in nature when I need a break.

 I'm thankful for this, and my loyalty to my employer has strengthened.
-I've been with the same tech company for over five years.
+I've been with the same employer for over five years.
 Most of my colleagues have been here even longer.

 Being able to start the day on my schedule is such a game changer.
 Because I've saved around 10 hours of commute a week, I have no problem spending the extra time on weekends to do a litle extra.